Chapter 05.12 - Capital Planning and Facilities Management

 - Notwithstanding the provisions of B. of this section, prior to requesting preliminary administrative approval a university may commit up to $250,000 in unrestricted funds for initial planning, conceptualization, scoping, and design, including contracted architectural, engineering and consulting services.

-targeting the approved scope and budget, unless otherwise designated by the approval
+the schematic design, targeting the approved scope and budget, unless otherwise designated

 For projects with an estimated total project cost in excess of $5.0 million, formal project approval is a prerequisite for the inclusion of construction funding in the university’s Year One capital budget request, unless otherwise approved by the board.
 Requests for formal project approval shall include a record of the Academic and Student Affairs Committee approval of the program proposal, a signed Project Agreement, the proposed cost and funding sources for the next phase of the project and for eventual completion of the project, identification of project delivery method, recommended level of investment in public art, and variances including any significant or material changes in scope, budget, schedule, deliverables or prescriptive criteria associated with the project, a business plan which identifies: the project phase(s), remodeling requirements due to vacancies created in existing buildings, funding plan for both program and capital project costs, operating cost impact, or other cost considerations from the time the project received preliminary administrative approval.

 - If a project will include multiple phases of construction for funding or other reasons, it will describe all planned phases at this approval step.
 Requests submitted for schematic design approval shall cover the particular phase(s) funded at the time that the request is submitted.

 - The level of approval required for formal project approval shall be based upon estimated